dora-team/dora.dev/hugo/content/insights/balancing-ai-tensions/index.md

 AI is also highly effective at helping developers bridge knowledge gaps.
 It functions as a timely tutor, allowing engineers to remain productive in unfamiliar languages or navigate legacy codebases without prior domain context.
 Similarly, AI aids in information synthesis by summarizing fragmented documentation, logs, or source files into concise summaries and actionable insights, which can collapse multi-hour research tasks.

-These results are similar to the findings in the [2025 DORA report](/dora-report-2025/) which shows that a vast majority of developers surveyed widely recognize AI's positive impacts on their individual productivity.
+These results are similar to the findings in the [2025 DORA report]( /research/2025/dora-report/) which shows that a vast majority of developers surveyed widely recognize AI's positive impacts on their individual productivity.

 ## The hidden taxes of AI adoption: Navigating the tradeoffs

 While AI acts as a capable tutor and drafting assistant, this rapid generation of code and concepts comes with a cost.
 Despite widespread adoption and clear productivity boosts in certain parts of the SDLC, relying on AI introduces new friction points.
 Rather than a linear improvement, AI introduces a series of tradeoffs where gains in one area often create new challenges elsewhere.

-Here are the three core tensions technology leaders must navigate:
+Here are three core tensions technology teams and leaders must navigate:

 ### 1\.
 The push and pull on velocity

 **The verification tax: Time saved writing is often re-spent auditing.** While the perception of increased velocity is a primary driver of AI adoption, it is constantly moderated by a hidden verification tax.
-The [2025 DORA report](/dora-report-2025/) highlights a critical vulnerability, noting that 30% of developers currently report little to no trust in the code generated by AI.
+The [2025 DORA report]( /research/2025/dora-report/) highlights a critical vulnerability, noting that 30% of developers currently report little to no trust in the code generated by AI.
 Because AI tools are currently incapable of signaling uncertainty and output hallucinations with high confidence, engineers are forced to treat every interaction as potentially deceptive.

 Consequently, the time saved during initial code or content generation is often re-allocated to verification overhead and prompting overhead, where engineers spend significant time auditing output or fine-tuning instructions to achieve correctness.
 Verification is a fundamentally different cognitive task than creation.
 As one developer explained: